srikanthcs93/srikanth.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a PhD student in Aeronautical and Space Engineering from Sapienza University of Rome, Italy.
+I am pursuing it under the supervision of Prof. Matteo Bernardini at the department of Mechanical and Aerospace Engineering.

-I am a PhD student in Aeronautics and Space Engineering from Sapienza Università di Roma, Italia.
-I mainly work on developing discrete adjoint solvers for steady and unsteady fluid flows which will be used in aerodynamic optimisations.
-I have considerable experience in developing finite volume and meshfree based CFD solvers.
-I am the main developer of the meshfree solver, [mfcfd](https://bitbucket.org/srikanthcs05/mfcfd/wiki/Home "Bitbucket").
+I am adept at developing discrete adjoint solvers for steady and unsteady fluid flows.
+These solvers are mainly used for aerodynamic optimisations.
+I am involved in the development of the adjoint solver for the 3D unstructured compressible flow solver, [UG3](https://bitbucket.org/cpraveen/ug3/src/master/ "Bitbucket").
+Further, I am also involved in the development of the meshfree solver, [MFCFD](https://bitbucket.org/srikanthcs05/mfcfd/wiki/Home "Bitbucket").

 I have a growing expertise in the fascinating field of High Performance Computing.
-I extensively use the routines and data structures from the open-source scientific computing tool [PETSc](https://www.mcs.anl.gov/petsc/).
-Additionally, I develop GPU parallel solvers on which I have been working on for quite some time now and believe it has serious potential in accelerating CFD solvers efficiently.
-I mainly use FORTRAN 90 to develop my codes but I am open to explore possibilities in developing codes with modern languages like Julia and Python especially from a HPC point of view.
+I have separately worked on developing MPI-based, GPU accelerated CFD codes.
+Recently as a part of my PhD, I have been working on accelerating existing MPI-based CFD solvers through GPUs(Hybrid parallelisation).
+I believe GPUs have serious potential in further accelerating CFD solvers efficiently.
+I mainly use FORTRAN 90 to develop my codes but I am open to exploring possibilities in developing codes with modern languages like Julia and Python especially from a HPC point of view.

+I would like to use this website to frequently update on the work I am involved in, both from my PhD and other projects.
+I generally come across Interesting things that I really feel is worth sharing with others, you can find these [here](others).